top of page

 • Potentially setting up trusts.

-• Communicating your estate plan to prevent conflicts and misunderstandings.
+• Communicating your estate plan to help prevent conflicts and misunderstandings.

 • Reviewing account titles, keeping beneficiaries on retirement and life insurance up to date, updating Will and/or Trust periodically, and having a transition plan in place with accessible information.